activitystream/slate/source/includes/_advanced.md

 # Advanced Topics
 ## Scoped API Keys
+Scoped API keys is an access token that can be generated using the master/management API keys as authentication in web applications.

+Scoped keys are short lived and created for specific use.
+A session bound key can, for example, be created that includes information about the current user, roles, access etc.

+If defaults values are provided, when registering the key, they will be added to all subsequent messages submitted with that key along with user information.

+If user information is not available when adding the key it can be added at later stage by tying together the server session and the correct user in submitted events/messages.

+Please note:
+To make sure that the management API key is not compromised the scoped API keys should always be created on the server-side over a secure connection and the then passed on to the browser.

+Implementation methods
+Store it in the server session and then make it available on every page If no server-sessions are available then (either of the two options):
+Store the scoped API key in a client/browser cookie and add it to the js-client from there Create it once and set “req_cookie” to true* *Currently this method is suboptimal and should be used as such

+Scoped API keys are only added and never updated or deleted but they can be expired at any time.
 ## Message defaults using Token
+A token can be created with "default event information" to be used as defaults for subsequent events.
+Every subsequent event message, referencing the token, will be merged with the properties previously stored with the token.

+An outgoing email may, for example, may contain a token in it’s subject line which include classification information for the email etc. and all later emails inbound or outbound can then be classified in the same way automatically.

+Activity Stream also looks for an embedded tracker token in main text fields of the event message and if found the token is used to populate it with default values from the registered token defaults.

+Embedded tokens are formatted like this #token# where the length of the generated token is kept to a minimum without sacrificing security.

+Tokens based defaults are ideal to bridge disjoint messages, like in the email example before, but they are not ideal to affect all the messages of a session unless the default values are well crafted and suit for all messages that reference the token.

 ## Relations Types
 ## Sub-classing Relationship Types
 ## Sub-classing Entity Types